hrm93/cs499-eportfolio/README.md

 ## 📚 Related Work

-This tool was originally developed as part of my [CS 499 Capstone Project](https://github.com/hrm93/cs499-eportfolio/tree/main) at Southern New Hampshire University, building upon earlier work from IT 338.
+This tool was originally developed as part of my [CS 499 Capstone Project](https://github.com/hrm93/cs499-eportfolio/tree/main) at Southern New Hampshire University, building upon earlier work from IT 338 - Geospatial Programming.

 ---